 The definition of scoliosis is an abnormal side-bending curvature of the spine.
 However, the definition of scoliosis is incomplete without understanding its long-term effects, age groups it affects, and what options sufferers have in dealing with scoliosis.
 In this section of our site, we will briefly summarize these topics with the hope of providing you a basic understating of what defines scoliosis and what you can do if you or a loved one suffers from scoliotic conditions.

 Simply put, scoliosis causes the backbone to be curved to one side if you are viewing a person’s spine from the rear.
-A healthy normal spine should run straight down the middle, but those who suffer from a scoliotic condition will have a spine that bends to either the left or to the right.
+A healthy normal spine should run straight down the middle, but those who suffer from a scoliotic condition will have a spine that bends to either the left or right.
 Smaller curves are harder to detect, while larger curves are easily identified as they may produce a hump adjacent to the spine.

-By Definition, the Side-Bending Curve Must be at least 10-degrees for the spine to be classified as Scoliotic
+By Definition, the Side-Bending Curve Must be at least 10-degrees for the spine to be classified as Scoliotic.

-Defining the C-shaped and S-shaped Scoliotic Spines
+Defining the C-shaped & S-shaped Scoliotic Spines

 Our clinical teams will use the letter “C” or “S” in their description of a scoliotic condition.
 C-shaped curves are similar to a C while S-shaped scoliosis resembles the letter S. C-shaped scoliosis is a single curve, whereas, for the S-type, two curves are present.
 S-shaped scoliosis is also known as double scoliosis.
 Double scoliosis is notoriously tricky to manage and associated with a faster progression.